One of the mysteries of the English language finally explained.

 - ‘Freud searched constantly for the underlying causes of mental disorders, and he developed techniques such as free association and the study of dreams to probe the unconscious.’

 - ‘This is achieved by the technique of free association, whereby one starts with a dream image and allows one's thoughts to associate to it in complete freedom.’

 - ‘As anyone who has honestly experimented with free association knows, the technique inevitably and rapidly brings to mind topics about which one is emotionally concerned.’

 - ‘Psychodynamic therapists developed techniques such as free association where patients are encouraged to say whatever comes into their minds, and the therapist interprets the associations.’

-2The forming of a group, political alliance, or other organization without any external restriction.‘the right of free association’
+2The forming of a group, political alliance, or other organization without any constraint or external restriction.‘it would violate their First Amendment rights of free association and free expression’